BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Methodology

-where $\zeta_k \sim \mathcal{N}(0, I_{md \times md})$ represents independent Gaussian noise at each iteration, and $\eta_k$ is the step size at iteration $k$.
 To enable scalable and efficient sampling while maintaining convergence to the target distribution under appropriate conditions, we further consider its stochastic gradient version for efficient large-scale data applications.
-Specifically, the energy function is approximated with a mini-batch of data $\mathbf{B}$ uniformly subsampled from the given data \citep{welling2011bayesian}:
+Specifically, consider the following energy function $\tilde{L}$ (negative logarithmic posterior) approximated with a mini-batch of data $\mathbf{B}$ uniformly subsampled from the given data $\mathbf{U}$ \citep{welling2011bayesian}: